dschalk/functional-javascript/README.md

   <a name="back"></a>

-###This project is in flux. see [http:schalk.net:3055](http://schalk.net:3055) for more up-to-date commentary and working demonstrations.
+I have been experimenting with this project for a couple of years.
+It was recently renamed to "monads-in-javascript" See [http:schalk.net:3055](http://schalk.net:3055) for up-to-date code, commentary, and working demonstrations.
+This README is stale, and when I refresh it I just cut and paste the browser display at  [http:schalk.net:3055](http://schalk.net:3055).
+I hope you will take a look and leave a comment.
+-- David Schalk

 ## A Cycle.js application
 #FUNCTIONAL REACTIVE PROGRAMMING